cortexlabs/cortex/docs/deployments/compute.md

 One unit of memory is one byte.
 Memory can be expressed as an integer or by using one of these suffixes: `K`, `M`, `G`, `T` (or their power-of two counterparts: `Ki`, `Mi`, `Gi`, `Ti`).
 For example, the following values represent roughly the same memory: `128974848`, `129e6`, `129M`, `123Mi`.

-## Accelerator
+## ASIC

-One unit of Accelerator corresponds to one virtual Accelerator.
+One unit of ASIC (Inferentia) corresponds to one virtual ASIC.
 Fractional requests are not allowed.